Joel Quenneville

-Joel Norman Quenneville (born September 15, 1958) is a Canadian–American professional ice hockey coach and former player who is the head coach for the Anaheim Ducks of the National Hockey League (NHL).
-Nicknamed "Coach Q", he is second in NHL coaching wins at 969 behind Scotty Bowman.
+Joel Norman Quenneville (born September 15, 1958) is a Canadian-American professional ice hockey coach and former player who is the head coach for the Anaheim Ducks of the National Hockey League (NHL).
+Nicknamed "Coach Q", he is second in NHL coaching wins at 1,000 behind Scotty Bowman.
 Quenneville achieved his greatest success as head coach of the Chicago Blackhawks, a team he coached from 2008 to 2018.
 He led the Blackhawks to three Stanley Cup titles in 2010, 2013 and 2015.
 The team's championship victory in 2010 was the Blackhawks' first since 1961, ending the then-longest Stanley Cup drought.

 Quenneville also served as the head coach of the St. Louis Blues from 1996 to 2004, the Colorado Avalanche from 2005 to 2008, and the Florida Panthers from 2019 to 2021.

 Playing career

+Quenneville in a 1981 postcard depicting him in action versus the Atlanta Flames.

-As a player, Quenneville was drafted 21st overall by the Toronto Maple Leafs in the 1978 NHL Entry Draft.
+As a player, Quenneville was drafted 21st overall by the Toronto Maple Leafs in the 1978 NHL entry draft.
 A defenceman, he played for the OHA's Windsor Spitfires, the New Brunswick Hawks, Baltimore Skipjacks and St. John's Maple Leafs of the American Hockey League (AHL), and the Maple Leafs, Colorado Rockies/New Jersey Devils, Hartford Whalers and Washington Capitals of the NHL.
 He has also been a player/assistant coach of St. John's, head coach of the AHL's Springfield Indians, and assistant coach of the Quebec Nordiques and Colorado Avalanche.